Research-for-Progress/researchforprogress.net/README.md

-# researchforprogress.net
+# Research for Progress

-Homepage on the web for researchforprogress.net
+The intelligence operator academy for the progressive movement.